cs-ed/edtech-plan-SherrySwenson/README.md

 - Microsoft Edge
 - Firefox

+#### CodeHS:
-CodeHS: CodeHS is a comprehensive platform for helping schools teach computer science by providing web-based curriculum, teacher tools and resources, and professional development.
+CodeHS is a comprehensive platform for helping schools teach computer science by providing web-based curriculum, teacher tools and resources, and professional development.
 With CodeHS, teachers have access all of the tools they need in one place, such as a customizable gradebook, progress tracking, and detailed lesson plans.

+CodeHS supports the following operating systems and browsers:

+Devices

+- Microsoft Windows
+- MacOS
+- Chrome OS (Chromebooks)

+Browsers:

+- Chrome
+- Microsoft Edge
+- Firefox
+-
+#### Aeries:
-Aeries: Aeries’ robust gradebook allows educators to spend more time teaching and less time doing paperwork.
+Aeries’ robust gradebook allows educators to spend more time teaching and less time doing paperwork.

 ### Hardware Specifications